QuincyChengAtWork/katacoda-scenarios/swarm-conjur-summon/docker-swarm.md

 `docker swarm init`{{execute}}

 After running the command, the Docker Engine knows how to work with a cluster and becomes the manager.

-The results of an initialisation is a token used to add additional nodes in a secure fashion.
-Keep this token safe and secure for future use when scaling your cluster.
+# To verify the nodes in the cluster

+`docker node ls`{{execute}}

 # Join Swarm Worker to Cluster